Yellow (1997 film)

-Yellow is a 1997 comedy drama film directed by Chris Chan Lee.
+Yellow is an American 1997 comedy drama film directed by Chris Chan Lee.
 The film follows eight Korean–American youths in Los Angeles over the course of a wild night before their high school graduation.
 The film stars an ensemble cast including Michael Chung, John Cho, Burt Bulos, Jason Tobin, and Lela Lee.
 The film had its world premiere at the 15th CAAMFest (San Francisco International Asian American Film Festival) in San Francisco in 1997.

 Yellow was invited to screen at a variety of film festivals, including the Los Angeles Film Festival, the Singapore International Film Festival and the Slamdance Film Festival.
 The film received U.S. distribution through Phaedra Cinema and was given a limited release on May 29, 1998.

 Plot

 Eight friends in Los Angeles spend their last evening together as they face graduation from high school and the onset of their adult lives.
 Sin Lee can't join in on the fun because he has to work at his parents' grocery store.
 During Sin's shift, the store gets robbed at gunpoint and the thieves make off with $1,500.
 If Sin's parents find out what happened, Sin may end up having to stay behind to work at the store instead of heading off to college, so the friends set out to raise the missing money by sunrise any way they can—including scouring the city's streets, beaches, and bars and making a disastrous attempt to sell one relative's car.
 When it's clear that the scavenger hunt is not making progress, Sin gets desperate, and he and his friend Alex cross a line that may change their lives.